ministryofjustice/moj-frontend/docs/components/notification-badge.md

 Do not use this component:
 - for a standard list of tasks before a linear journey, use the [GOV.UK completing multiple tasks pattern](https://design-system.service.gov.uk/patterns/complete-multiple-tasks/) instead
-- to just display a ‘count’ if there’s nothing for the user to do or know
+- to just display a 'count' if there’s nothing for the user to do or know

 To display a count, add the number in plain text next to the item.
 Putting the number in brackets may be clearer, especially if the title includes a number.